Classic Walker's Haute Route Trek: Chamonix to Zermatt

 Day 11 - Saint Niklaus to Zermatt

 Today we have a choice of two different routes.
-Either we take a short taxi journey to Randa, then head up to a high level route to finish the Haute Route in style.
+Either we take a short train journey to Randa, then head up to a high level route to finish the Haute Route in style.
 We cross the newly opened Charles Kuonen suspension bridge - at 500m it’s the longest suspension bridge in the world.
 We finish along the high level Europaweg to reach Zermatt.
 This route has been closed in previous years due to rockfall and has only just reopened.
 We can only take people who can move nimbly over rocky terrain, but anyone wanting to miss this section can either take the train to Zermatt or can walk up the valley floor on an easy path.
 If the weather is bad, or there is any other reason that there may be rockfall, we will all take the valley floor option - the guide will make the decision on this.

 Accommodation: 3* Hotel, dinner included